XRFXLP/xrfxlp.github.io/_posts/2022-12-15-man-alone-with-himself.md

 or reduce something.
 Thus one must grant certain men their solitude, and not be silly enough, as often happens, to pity them for it.

+> "Wherever the thinker behaves like a genius, calling himself one, and looking down like a higher being who deserves authority, he is counting on the class in the overwhelming majority"